-Students who miss a mid-term examination must contact their course instructor within 24 hours and must provide the course instructor with documentation substantiating the reason for the absence.
-A copy of the documentation must also be submitted to Student & Enrolment Services (Room W263) and will be placed in the student's file.
-Accommodations and/or rescheduling of the mid-term exam will be left to the discretion of the professor with the expectation that the case be resolved within 14 calendar days.
-It is the responsibility of students to arrange the deferred mid-term exam, if granted, with their course instructors.
+Students who miss a midterm examination must contact their course instructor within 24 hours and provide the course instructor with documentation substantiating the reason for the absence.
+Instructors may request that students submit a copy of their documentation to Student & Enrolment Services.
+Accommodations and/or re-scheduling of the mid-term exam will be left to the discretion of the course instructor with the expectation that the case be resolved within 14 calendar days.